feross/feross.org/_posts/2011-09-13-how-i-learned-to-program-computers.md

 I spent almost all my time outside of class reading about design, programming, browsers, and JavaScript.
 Like 4-5 hours a day.

 What did I read?
 Lots of different stuff.
 But, mostly blogs by first-class designers and programmers who I admire a lot.
 Real badasses.
-For a sampling of some of these blogs, take a look at the "Respect Rollcall" in the sidebar of this blog.
+For a sampling of some of these blogs, take a look at the [Respect Rollcall](https://gist.github.com/4508913) in the sidebar of this blog.
+NOTE: Changed blog design and removed this list.
+It's [on Gist](https://gist.github.com/4508913) for posterity.

 ## A viral hit